big-unibo/STGraph-evaluation/README.md

 ### Experiments reproducibility

-All data and figures are reproducible through Docker (no other mandatory dependencies required).
+All data and figures are reproducible through Docker.

 To reproduce the experiments, open a shell within the project folder and run:
    ```sh